We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 • specialist health services, such as mental health, disability, and drug and alcohol

-Assessment is critical to ensure a comprehensive understanding of the needs of te tamaiti, their whānau or family and their caregiver.
-Assessment will assist in identifying the range of health practitioners who may be required to support the health of te tamaiti.
-If more specialist support is required, consult with your supervisor and your regional disability advisor.
+Assessment is critical to ensure a comprehensive understanding of the needs of te tamaiti or rangatahi, their whānau or family and their caregiver.
+Assessment will help identify the range of health practitioners who may be needed to support the health of te tamaiti or rangatahi.
+If more specialist support is needed, we consult with our supervisor and regional disability advisor.

-Special considerations may apply if you are sharing information with health providers.
+Special considerations may apply if we are sharing information with health providers.

 Policy: Sharing information